jpmorrison/OSX-Qemu/Readme.md

 ## Not working:

-- spice-vdagent needs to be ported to MacOS - needed for seamless mouse integration/clipboard
+- spice-vdagent needs to be ported to MacOS - needed for ~~seamless mouse integration~~clipboard
 - Qemu/virtio passthrough works and `cat /dev/tty.com.redhat.spice.0` on macos releases focus and shows mouse activity so it's promising

 ## Issues